Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?

 \subsection{Related Work}

 In \cite{RISmassiveMIMO_perfect_CSI}, an RIS-aided massive MIMO system is considered with perfect CSI. \cite{RISmassiveMIMO_LOS} considered RIS-assisted massive MIMO with hybrid beamforming for mmWave communications.
 Channel estimation was not considered in that work.
 In \cite{Chen2021}, direction-of-angle estimation is performed to estimate the channels under the assumption that some of the RIS elements are active and have a radio frequency (RF) chain behind them.
 In \cite{Zhang2020}, for an RIS-assisted massive MIMO system, least squares (LS)-based channel estimation is considered with a single UE.
 The works \cite{He2021,RIS_DL_ahmet} utilized on/off RIS element patterns in channel estimation by exploiting sparsity.
 However, it is questionable if practical RIS elements can be turned off in sense of becoming full absorbers, and it leads to a large signal-to-noise ratio (SNR) loss.
-In \cite{RISmassiveMIMO_historical_channel}, instead of channel estimates, historical channel realizations are utilized to maximize the ergodic capacity by solving the stochastic optimization sub-problems for RIS-assisted massive MIMO.
+In \cite{RISmassiveMIMO_historical_channel}, instead of instantaneous channel estimates, historically collected channel realizations are utilized to maximize the ergodic capacity by solving the stochastic optimization sub-problems for RIS-assisted massive MIMO.